by John W. Ritenbaugh (1932-2023)

 Hear, O earth!
 Behold, I will certainly bring calamity on this people, even the fruit of their thoughts, because they have not heeded My words, nor My law, but rejected it.

 Calamity is the effect, the fruit, of evil thoughts.
-The lesson is clear: Calamity of this sort begins with evil thoughts, proceeds to evil actions, producing bitter and painful experiences for the self and others.
+The lesson is clear: Calamity of this sort begins with evil thoughts, proceeds to evil actions, and produces bitter and painful experiences for the self and others.
 Why not strive to avoid the bitter fruit evil thoughts produce by changing our thoughts to the good?

 Romans 6:21-22 shows fruit as a product in both a bad and good sense: